 The Simplified Employee Pension IRA is designed for self-employed people and small-business owners who want to provide a flexible and affordable retirement savings plan to employees.
 SEP IRAs are generally available to any employee age 21 and over who have been employed by you for at least three of the past five years and has at least $600 in annual earnings for the tax year.

 - All contributions and dividends grow tax-deferred.

-- You may take a federal income tax deduction equal to the number of your employer contributions, up to a maximum of 25% of the compensation paid during the year to employees (20% of net earnings after expenses if you’re self-employed).
+- You may take a federal income tax deduction equal to the number of your employer contributions, up to a maximum of 25% of the compensation paid during the year to employees (based on net earnings after expenses if you’re self-employed).
 Plans meeting certain requirements may qualify for a $500 start-up cost tax credit.

 - SEP IRAs do not require annual IRS filings, and Tidemark Federal Credit Union does not charge an administrative fee.